Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Marketplace/Overview.md

 Visual Studio extension with many features and templates frequently used by [Lombiq](https://lombiq.com/) developers.
 Contains [Orchard CMS](https://www.orchardcore.net/)-related (including Orchard Core and Orchard 1.x) as well as generic goodies.
 For Orchard developers and for other .NET developers alike!

 Are you looking for a VS 2019 or VS 2017 version of this extension?
-While due to limitations of the Visual Studio Marketplace we can’t publish it here, you can download it from [our GitHub](https://github.com/Lombiq/Lombiq-Orchard-Visual-Studio-Extension/releases/tag/v1.5.4) (just download and open the attached VSIX file).
+While due to limitations of the Visual Studio Marketplace we can't publish it here, you can download it from [our GitHub](https://github.com/Lombiq/Lombiq-Orchard-Visual-Studio-Extension/releases/tag/v1.5.4) (just download and open the attached VSIX file).

 # Highlights